getcarina/getcarina.com/_tutorials/data-stores-redis.md

 ### Troubleshooting

-If the status of the container does not begin with Up, check the logs as Redis' official container logs to `stdout` by default.
+If the status of the container does not begin with `Up`, check Redis' log output.
+The Redis official container logs to `stdout` by default.
+We can see those logs using the `docker logs` command.

 ```bash
 $ docker logs $REDCON
 ```

-This will tell you why Redis failed to start as well as other tidbits such as whether THP support is enabled and any warnings about the kernel's overcommit_memory settings.
+This command will tell you why Redis failed to start as well as other information such as whether THP support is enabled and any warnings about the kernel's overcommit_memory settings.

 See [Troubleshooting common problems](/docs/tutorials/troubleshooting/).